Public Participation Guidance Material - Environmental Assessment Act 2018

 - Detailed Project Description guideline

-- Public Participation Funding Policy - early 2020
+- Public Participation Funding Policy - late 2020

 Process Planning formalizes how the EA must be carried out, including: identifying the required information; defining who does what, when, and how; and determining how participants work together for the rest of the EA and future engagement approaches (including refinement of the approach to public engagement).
 Each Process Order is customized to reflect the project and uses the foundation built in the Early Engagement and the Readiness Decision phases to set the scope, procedures, and methods of the EA.
 During this phase, a Community Advisory Committee is formed to advise the Environmental Assessment Office on the potential effects of the proposed project on the community.
 The Committee is a small group of community representatives, that identifies potential issues and provides input related to effects on the community during an environmental assessment (EA) of a proposed project.